Utility Checklist for Renters

 Check Your Bills

-Always read your bill and make sure the utility company has your correct unit number, meter number, and rate.
+You can utilize paperless billing to save a few bucks each month, but always read your bill and make sure the utility company has your correct unit number, meter number, and rate.
 CUB gets many complaints from consumers who are getting charged a higher commercial rate for their electric and natural gas service, rather than the proper residential rate.
+See our Making Sense of Your Electric Bill and Making Sense of Your Gas Bill factsheets for more information.

 File Those Bills